-Constructing a luxury lodge in the middle of the Namib Desert
+Constructing a luxury lodge in the Namib Desert

-Comprising ten luxury tents, Zannier Hotels Sonop has been cleverly constructed atop a group of boulders, affording spectacular 360o views of the Southern Namib desert.
+Comprising ten luxury tents, Zannier Hotels Sonop has been cleverly constructed atop a group of boulders, affording spectacular 360° views of the Southern Namib Desert.
 Arnaud Zannier’s inspiration for the hotel’s design was conceived during his very first trip to the site and first view from the top of the boulders.
-Arnaud recognised that he had been fortunate enough to discover somewhere very special, likening the feeling to an old explorer discovering a destination for the first time - hence the property was designed to resemble a 20th Century tented camp for explorers.
+Arnaud recognised that he had been fortunate enough to discover somewhere very special, likening the feeling to an old explorer discovering a destination for the first time – hence the property was designed to resemble a 20th century tented camp for explorers.